-- 8. Photography Exhibit over a state park or geological region (not limited to Oklahoma).
-Four photos mounted on 14" x 14" poster board with detailed explanations and information. - 9.
+- 6. Photography Exhibit over a state park or geological region (not limited to Oklahoma).
+Four photos mounted on 14" x 14" poster board with detailed explanations and information. - 7.
 Poster on Water Mineral Issue.
 Subject of poster should be one of the following: - a.
 What water hardness and mineral testing can determine. - b.
-Secondary recovery methods.
+Secondary recovery methods. - c.
+Dangers of lead in the water.